mikeperry-tor/vanguards/README_SECURITY.md

 running one of these specific services on their local network via a few different attack vectors:

-1. Block your connection to Tor (or disable your internet connection) to see if any onion services they care about go down.
+A. Block your connection to Tor (or disable your internet connection) to see if any onion services they care about go down.
-2. Send lots of traffic to the onion service to see if you get more traffic on your internet connection.
+B. Send lots of traffic to the onion service to see if you get more traffic on your internet connection.
-3. Kill your TCP connections to see if any of their connections to that onion service close.
+C. Kill your TCP connections to see if any of their connections to that onion service close.
-4. If you weren't using vanguards, they can confirm an onion service even easier (see [Proposal 291](https://gitweb.torproject.org/torspec.git/tree/proposals/291-two-guard-nodes.txt) for details).
+D. If you weren't using vanguards, they can confirm an onion service even easier (see [Proposal 291](https://gitweb.torproject.org/torspec.git/tree/proposals/291-two-guard-nodes.txt) for details).

-The first two vectors of this **confirmation** attack can be mitigated by [using OnionBalance](#using-onionbalance), and by setting **circ_max_megabytes** in your [vanguards.conf](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf)
+The first two vectors of Capability #4 **confirmation** attack can be mitigated by [using OnionBalance](#using-onionbalance), and by setting **circ_max_megabytes** in your [vanguards.conf](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf)